adrian-heouairi/als/README.md

+Note that by default on Ubuntu (and maybe everywhere), bash scripts and bash -c do not source any configuration file, including ~/.bashrc, ~/.bash_profile, ~/.bash_login, ~/.profile and anything in /etc. Environment variables set in .profile and .bashrc by als are thus not available to your bash scripts immediately, you have to logout login or even restart for this.
+Scripts launched in a terminal emulator will get the variables from ~/.bashrc, so you don't need to logout login for this.

 # linux-setup

 Setup scripts that setup a Kubuntu installation.
 Installs apt packages, puts my scripts in the PATH, etc. The scripts can be relaunched to update programs, etc.